JohnKendrick/DipoleAutoCorrelation/README.md

 ## Examples running the script

-Run the following code in the example directory;
+Run the following code in the example/ directory;

     ../source/dipole_acf dipoles.traj -plot